Calvin-Schmeichel/Obsidian-Quartz-Website/content/Blog/Posts/Creating a Proxmox Automation Script.md

         # Insert DNS servers here
 ```

-We then run our install commands:
+We then run our install commands: (For simplicity I just left the comments, but these will be the normal install commands you want to use.)
 ```
 runcmd:
     # Update and upgrade the system